By Rick Steves

 Today, Turkey is on the move.
 It's looking West and getting there.
 You can travel cheaply throughout the country on Turkey's great bus system.
 Telephones work.
 Hotels have email.
 Internet cafés are common in tourist areas.
 A few years ago I had a forgotten plane ticket expressed across the country in 24 hours for $5.
 Fifty percent of Turkey's 42,000 villages had electricity in 1980.
 Now all do.
 Does all this modernization threaten the beautiful things that make Turkish culture so Turkish?
 An old village woman assured me, "We can survive TV and tourism because we have deep and strong cultural roots."

 Even the Turkish lira, once worth fractions of the dollar or euro, has recently been reborn.
-On January 1, 2005, the New Turkish Lira (YTL) entered into circulation, trimmed of six zeros and sporting fresh new designs.
+In 2005, the New Turkish Lira (YTL) entered into circulation, trimmed of six zeros and sporting fresh new designs.

 Travel in Turkey is relatively cheap.
 Vagabonds order high on menus.
 And buses, which offer none of the romantic chaos of earlier years, take travelers anywhere in the country nearly any time for a great value.